-These easy Mexican sautéed peppers only take ten minutes to make.
-They are naturally gluten-free, vegan and paleo.
+These easy Mexican sautéed peppers only take 10 minutes to make, and they are naturally gluten-free, vegan and paleo.

 I have to say I wasn’t bummed in the slightest and only had to change the recipe by a handful of words.
-And these peppers were so good!!
+And these sautéed peppers were so good!
 They are tender, but not overly so.
 These would be perfect with grilled chicken or flank steak.
-I had left-over taco meat and sliced avocado with them for lunch.
-Or if you want to keep your meal vegan pair them with this awesome Mexican Potato Salad by Allergylicious.
+I had leftover taco meat and sliced avocado with them for lunch.
+Or if you want to keep your meal vegan, pair them with this awesome Mexican Potato Salad by Allergylicious.

-I made my own Mexican spice blend today, but the Tolucan Chorizo Spice from Teeny Tiny Spice Company would be phenomenal with this too.
+- I made my own Mexican spice blend today, but the Tolucan Chorizo Spice from Teeny Tiny Spice Company would be phenomenal with these sautéed peppers too.
 If you like spicier food, try upping the amount of ground chipotle.
-If you are making your own blend, and don’t have chipotle you can use ¼ part cayenne instead.
+If you are making your own blend and don’t have chipotle, you can use ¼ part cayenne instead.

 I think I may be searching for more peppers soon.
 And I’ll pick up some zucchini while I am at it.
 Maybe I’ll try to recreate Jessie’s casserole for you all!

 What local produce has been stopping you in your tracks lately?

 Did you grow peppers in your garden this year?

 Easy 10-minute Mexican sauteed peppers with scallions.
 Such a simple side-dish to go with grilled meat.
 Paleo, vegan and naturally gluten-free.

 - 1 cup sliced scallions or green onion